hisaac/hisaac.net/posts/2016/2016-07-16-selenium-sulfide-shampoo-for-dandruff-control.md

----
+alias: 2016/07/16/selenium-sulfide-shampoo-for-dandruff-control.html
+published_date: 2016-07-16
+tags: health
-title: "Selenium Sulfide Shampoo for Dandruff Control"
+title: Selenium Sulfide Shampoo for Dandruff Control
-layout: post
-date: 2016-07-16
-tags: [health]
----
+___

 I’ve had [dandruff](https://en.wikipedia.org/wiki/Dandruff) for most of my adult life.
 I’ve more or less come to accept it, but during my recent trip to Seattle to see my doctor, I casually mentioned it to her.
 Her response was to prescribe me selenium sulfide shampoo.
 If you’ve ever used [Selsun Blue](https://en.wikipedia.org/wiki/Selsun_Blue), you’ve used selenium sulfide shampoo.
 Selsun Blue contains 1% selenium sulfide as an active ingredient.
 The prescription I was given has 2.25%.